 How Does a Muniment of Title Work in Tennessee?

 Muniment is a legal term that means “evidence of ownership.”
 When courts talk about muniment of title, they are referring to a more streamlined and simplified probate process.
-This allows real property (land and everything attached to it) to pass directly to the beneficiaries without requiring the traditional probate procedure needed for personal property and bank accounts.
+This allows real property (land and everything attached to it, such as houses) to pass directly to beneficiaries without requiring the traditional probate procedure for personal property and bank accounts.

 However, it’s important to keep in mind that you wouldn’t want to do a muniment of title if you need to probate anything other than real property.
 Other types of assets require different types of legal procedures.
 This may involve different documentation, such as a will, trust, or beneficiary designation forms for financial accounts.